 To date the CRA has processed and made determinations of the incremental income tax impact of the receipt of Contractor Mitigation Funds for all 193 of the contractors that responded, wanted to proceed with a determination of their eligibility for a refund, and provided all the required information.
 Two contractors that received determination letters dispute the amount of incremental tax the CRA has determined they paid as a result of mitigation amounts received from the BCFRT.
-The CRA has reviewed its determination, and the contractors intend to accept the determination, pending review of the details.
-We are still waiting for a new re assessment to determine the amount of mitigation the contractors are to receive from the BCFRT.
+The CRA has reviewed its assessment, and the contractors have accepted the amended assessments.
+There was correspondence further with the CRA in the first quarter of 2019 but we are still waiting for a new determination by the CRA of the amount of mitigation the contractors are to receive from the BCFRT.

-Account Balances as at September 30, 2018
+Account Balances as at March 31, 2019

-2011 Contractor Mitigation Account \$359,755
+2011 Contractor Mitigation Account \$351,750

 Distributions to Beneficiaries to date

 Contractor Mitigation \$70,748,591

 Contractor Income Tax Refunds \$7,653,585

 Forest Worker Mitigation \$43,079,279

 Transferred to the Coast Sustainability Trust \$2,767,714

 Total Distributions to Beneficiaries \$124,249,169

-Total available funds plus distributions \$124,608,924
+Total available funds plus distributions \$124,600,919

-A breakdown of the activity in the 2011 Contractor Tax Mitigation account to September 30, 2018 follows:
+A breakdown of the activity in the 2011 Contractor Tax Mitigation account to March 31, 2019 follows:

-267 contractors received contractor mitigation payments 05
+267 contractors received contractor mitigation payments 65 contractors did not reply to my tax refund letter

-- 65 contractors did not reply to my tax refund letter - 8 contractors replied but did not want to proceed - refund determination requests were sent to CRA - 193 CRA determinations received and forwarded to Contractors - 1 not reviewed by CRA because contractor dropped request - 1 Contractor chose not to accept a refund - 131 contractors will not receive tax refunds - 136 contractors will receive tax refunds - 134 Tax refund payments made to date - 2 Tax refund payments still to be made - \$7,653,585 Tax refunds or taxes paid to date
+- 8 contractors replied but did not want to proceed - 194 refund determination requests were sent to CRA - 193 CRA determinations received and forwarded to Contractors - 1 not reviewed by CRA because contractor dropped request - 1 Contractor chose not to accept a refund - 131 contractors will not receive tax refunds - 136 contractors will receive tax refunds - 134 Tax refund payments made to date - 2 Tax refund payments still to be made - \$7,653,585 Tax refunds or taxes paid to date